supported projects 2011

 Zimbabwe - Youth Film Festival

 Under the theme "Movies that Move", the 2nd OYA Youth Film Festival was held in Mutare, Zimbabwe.
 The films focused on the rights of children, women and people living with HIV/AIDS.
-The festival, which was held from 28 November to 2 December 2011, featured six African and two European productions.
-Screenings were held in eight different venues in and around Mutare, including the Sakubva football stadium, the location of the World AIDS Day commemorations that day.
+The festival, which was held from 28 November to 2 December 2011, featured 6 African and 2 European productions.
+Screenings were held in 8 different venues in and around Mutare, including the Sakubva football stadium, the location of the World AIDS Day commemorations that day.
 The film screenings, organised by the Organisation for Youth Advancement (OYA), were attended by over 2.000 people.
-Especially young women showed interest in the festival.
+Especially young women showed interest in attending the festival.

-In 2011, the selection committee consisted of Isabel Arrate (coordinator Jan Vrijman Fund), Sebastian Dinjens (Medical Committee Netherlands-Vietnam), Nancy Jouwe (Kosmopolis), Jannie Langbroek (International Documentary Film Festival Amsterdam), Dorien Marres (Growth & Mobilisation Fund, Amnesty International), Taco Ruighaver (director Movies that Matter).
+The selection committee 2011 consists of Isabel Arrate (coordinator Jan Vrijman Fund), Sebastian Dinjens (Medical Committee Netherlands-Vietnam), Nancy Jouwe (Kosmopolis), Jannie Langbroek (International Documentary Film Festival Amsterdam), Dorien Marres (Growth & Mobilisation Fund, Amnesty International), Taco Ruighaver (director Movies that Matter).
+Advisor is Teyo van der Schoot (programme manager art and culture, HIVOS).